 2. The journal articles which result from the event can be submitted to PeerJ where they undergo formal peer review, and (assuming they are accepted) are published in a high quality, indexed, archived open-access journal.

 3. There is no fee whatsoever for organizers.
-The only costs are to the authors of each article who simply need to pay the normal Membership fees of PeerJ.
-For a single authored paper this can be as little as just $99.
+The only costs are to the authors of each article who simply need to pay the APC ($695) or the normal Membership fees of PeerJ.

 4. In addition to being published in PeerJ or PeerJ PrePrints, all articles are automatically added to an attractive ‘landing page’ for the Collection (a page which can combine both preprints and the finally published peer-reviewed articles).
 A large image showcases the Collection, and several paragraphs of text can be used to explain what the content is all about.

 5. Articles and preprints are added to the landing page the moment they are published.
 In this way, the Collection can grow over time, and the publication of each article is not artificially held up to meet a specific ‘special issue’ publication date.